 Trade Bitcoin and Ether through ETNs

-We offer you access to two Exchange Traded Notes (ETNs) that track the movement of Bitcoin and Ethereum against the USD (BTC/USD and ETH/USD).
+Through our Classic account, we offer you access to two Exchange Traded Notes (ETNs) that track the movement of Bitcoin and Ethereum against the USD (BTC/USD and ETH/USD).

 Bitcoin Tracker One